Computer Networks

 Topics will include link-layer technology; switching; routing; the Internet Protocol; reliability, flow control, congestion control, and their embodiment in TCP; quality of service; and network security.
 The course will involve a significant amount of Unix-based network programming using the C language.
 Students who are not already familiar with ANSI C should learn it quickly.

-Prerequisite: This course assumes that you have taken CS 341 or ECE 391.
+Prerequisite: This course assumes that you have taken CS 341, ECE 391, or equivalent.